AngelaYu-3/AngelaYu-3/README.md

 ## Hi, I'm Angela! 👩🏻‍💻

-I am a President's Scholar at the University of Maryland, College Park pursuing a Computer Engineering BS interested in embedded systems, ML, and AI ethics.
+I am a President's Scholar at the University of Maryland, College Park pursuing a Computer Engineering BS.
+I am interested in embedded systems, ML, and AI ethics.

 Please check out the pinned repositories below to view some of my projects!